ravisinghal033/CRM-XENO-website/README.md

 - **RabbitMQ Cloud**: A cloud-based message broker for handling real-time updates and notifications.

 ## License
-This project is made by Mangalam Raj
+This project is made by Ravi Singhal